Star

 • Maintenance-Free: Once implanted, the lens requires no special care or maintenance

-1. Exceptional Visual Clarity
+1. Visual Clarity and Quality

-2. No Dry Eye Induction
+2. No Post-Surgical Dry Eye

-3. Ideal for High Prescriptions
+3. Ideal for High Prescriptions and Thin Corneas

-5. Reversible and Removable
+5. Reversible and Adjustable

-6. Quick Recovery
+6. Quick Recovery and Minimal Downtime

-7. Built-In UV Protection
+7. UV Protection

 Dr. Barnett